-Martin-Gonthier, Philippe and Magnan, Pierre and Corbière, Franck and Rolando, Sébastien and Saint-Pé, Olivier and Breart de Boisanger, M. and Larnaudie, Franck CMOS detectors for space applications: from R&D to operational program with large volume foundry.
-(2010) In: Sensors, Systems, and Next-Generation Satellites XIV, 20 Sept.
-2010 , Toulouse, France.
+Martin-Gonthier, Philippe and Magnan, Pierre and Corbière, Franck and Rolando, Sébastien and Saint-Pé, Olivier and Breart de Boisanger, Michel and Larnaudie, Franck CMOS detectors for space applications: from R&D to operational program with large volume foundry.
+(2010) In: Sensors, Systems, and Next-Generation Satellites XIV, 20 September 2010 (Toulouse, France).

 PDF (Publisher's version) - Requires a PDF viewer such as GSview, Xpdf or Adobe Acrobat Reader